-In a warehouse, distance traveled by an individual either on foot or MHE (Material Handling Equipment) is an essential metric to measure and reveal operational productivity.
+In a warehouse, distance traveled by an individual either on foot or by MHE (material handling equipment) is an essential metric to measure and reveal operational productivity.
 For example, distance traveled directly impacts the efficiency of loading operations where workers select items from warehouse storage areas and load in a loading area.
-Any extra distance humans and/or equipment must travel to perform these operations decreases the velocity and number of loads achieved in a given period of time.
+Any extra distance humans or equipment must travel to perform these operations decreases the velocity and number of loads achieved in a given period of time.
 Each extra step taken by a human or distance traveled by a piece of equipment incurs additional costs of extra time and money.

 Javier “Xavi” Esplugas is the vice president of IT planning and architecture at DHL Supply Chain.
 Xavi has served in a number of roles at DHL Supply Chain.
 Previously, he drove the standardization and innovation agenda in Europe, which included DHL’s vision picking, robotics, and the internet of things.
 Xavi holds an MSC in computer engineering from Universitat Politècnica de Catalunya in Barcelona.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?

 Join the conversation here (requires login)

 ©2018, O’Reilly UK Ltd • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com